Facebook Pixel

 • Savings Accounts

-Most Americans probably think they can’t retire until they are 65.
+Most Americans think they can’t retire until they are 65.
 You can retire at any age, but you won’t receive benefits if you retire before you reach 62.
 While most people will decide to wait for benefits, the FIRE movement believes you can retire much earlier.

 Here are some tips for being part of the FIRE movement and retiring early: